Tuesday, October 28, 2025

 I scrawled out some more notes on that.

-"And this next part is actually about addressing modes, but this is something that is relevant in considering the dearth of registers -- the 6800 has a direct page shortened addressing mode that treats the first 256 bytes of RAM as special locations in memory, making them almost as useful as registers, but not quite."
+"And this next part is actually about addressing modes, but this is something that is relevant in considering the dearth of registers -- the 6800 has a direct page shortened addressing mode that treats the first 256 bytes of RAM as special locations in memory, making them almost as useful as registers."
 He swapped out transparencies:

 "We almost might want to call the first 256 bytes pseudo-registers."